willfaught/paige/README.md

 ### Cloud

-The `paige/cloud` layout provides a link cloud for sub-pages.
+The `paige/cloud` layout provides a link cloud for subpages.

 Example configuration in `yoursite/content/tags/_index.md`: